Dialpad LogoDialpad Logo Icon

 2. Map out logical sequences

 When you have an idea of discussion points and business goals, you can start laying out the paths a customer might take.
-You can start by visualizing this as a series of information or context-gathering questions, with customer answers resulting in different paths.
+You can start by visualising this as a series of information or context-gathering questions, with customer answers resulting in different paths.

 Even though chatbots used to be limited to questions with a yes or no answer, today they can handle a much greater variety of questions.